 News flash, not all girls are the same.
-Not every girl enjoys spaghetti strap tank tops or sparkly tutus.
-Not every girl likes tight cap sleeves on their t-shirts or short booty shorts.
-Not every girl wants to douse themselves in pink or purple from head to toe.
-There are girls that wish to just be comfortable.
-There are some girls that wish to just have loose clothing.
-There are girls that want a bigger color selection with their clothes.
-There are girls that do not want pictures of rainbows and unicorns on their shirts.
-There are girls who wish to have the sporty girls clothing actually look the part and still be able to move freely in them.
-There are girls who do not want flare sweatpants.
-There are girls who do not want pink or purple on their athletic shoes.
-The thing is, these items are next to impossible to find in the girls section.
+Not every girl enjoys spaghetti strap tank tops, tight cap sleeves on their t-shirts or short booty shorts.
+Not every girl wants to douse them in pink or purple from head to toe.
+Some girls wish to just be comfortable, wear loose clothing with a bigger color selection.
+There are girls that do not want pictures of rainbows and unicorns on their shirts and girls who wish to have sporty girls clothing and still be able to move freely in them.
+There are girls who do not want flare sweatpants or girls who do not want pink or purple on their athletic shoes.
+The thing is, these items are next to impossible to find in the girl’s section.

 I’ve have shared a few stories of my youngest and the things we have had to deal with regarding her clothing, the way people look at her or the things they say.
 It is my belief that if you start making girls clothing with the same comfort and flexibility as you do the boys, many more girls will be wearing them and you will help to build individual character and confidence in our young girls.

 I do not want to have a cookie cutter child.
-I am so envious and proud of my 11 year old.
+I am so envious and proud of my 11-year-old.
 She is so strong and confident in her own skin.
-She loves to be active.
-She loves to play video games.
-She loves to play softball.
-She loves to play basketball.
-She loves Spongebob.
-She loves Minecraft.
-She loves arts and crafts.
-She loves cooking.
+She loves to be active, plays video games, plays softball and basketball.
+Loves Spongebob and Minecraft, arts, crafts and cooking.
 What she doesn’t love, is girls clothing.
 I hope we can add that to the things she loves sooner rather than later.
 So please, all I ask of you is to stop and think about what “some” girls really like to wear because you, my friend, are missing a huge target market with tremendous potential for success.
 And, if you need help, my daughter and I would be more than happy to help you brainstorm a cool, tomboy-esque fashion line that will knock it out of the park!!